syncfusion-content/javascript-docs/js/Menu/Customizing-the-Submenu-direction.md

 The output for the above code example is as follows.

-{% include image.html url="/js/Menu/Customizing-the-Submenu-direction_images/Customizing-the-Submenu-direction_img1.png" Caption="Customizing Submenu Direction"%}
+{% include image.html url="/js/Menu/Customizing-the-Submenu-direction_images/Customizing-the-Submenu-direction_img1.png" %}

 You can even achieve auto positioning for Context Menu.
 Use the following code sample for context menu in order to open the submenu items of context menu in left side.